xandernesta/odin-members-only/README.md

 - Create and Read public messages.
 - User authentication with passport.
-- User authorization and permissions management (Admin, member, and non-member but registered user).
+- User authorization and permissions management (Admin, secret member, member, and non-member).
 - Securing passwords using bcryptjs.
-- Membership by entering a secret code.
+- Club Membership by entering a secret code (that can be easily found).
 - Schema validation using Mongoose.
-- Client side form validation using react-hook-form before submitting user data.

-## Run It Locally

 ### Prerequisites

 - You'll need a running MongoDB instance, either locally or deployed in the cloud.
 You can deploy one easily following this [documentation](https://www.mongodb.com/docs/atlas/getting-started/).
-- Nodejs version `16.17.0` or above.
+- Nodejs version `20.9.0` or above.

 ### Cloning the repository